IPTV vs BT TV: Full 2026 Comparison for UK Households

 Worked three-year cost scenario

 Years two and three.
-This is where the gap widens.
-When the promotional period ends the incumbent rate steps up, mid-term price rises are common and documented in this market, and the sport-rights split means a household chasing complete coverage keeps paying across more than one product.
-Three years of an incumbent path therefore compounds the step-up, the rises, and the second-provider cost; three years of IPTV Americans is a predictable flat multiple of one annual rate with no escalation inside each prepaid year.
-The single most valuable step before switching is to reconstruct the incumbent's true three-year all-in cost β every fee, the post-promo rate, and any second provider needed for the Premier League β and compare that against the flat figure, not against the teaser.
+The BT broadband promotional rate expires and the base steps up.
+Mid-term price rises are documented in this market and apply within contract periods.
+The TNT Sports and Sky Sports add-on costs do not disappear — they continue for as long as you want complete Premier League coverage.
+Three years of the BT path means: the post-promo broadband step-up, any in-term rises, cumulative monthly TNT Sports pack, and whatever a Sky tier costs alongside it.
+Three years of IPTV Americans is a predictable flat multiple of one annual rate with no escalation inside each prepaid year.
+The single most valuable step before switching is to reconstruct the true three-year BT all-in cost — broadband at post-promo rate, TNT Sports, and the Sky tier for the rest of the Premier League — and compare that against the flat IPTV annual figure, not the teaser.

 Limitations, conflicts of interest, and how to verify this yourself